Harajuku, Tokyo – 38 Things To Do + Photos 2025

 It has five floors including a whole level dedicated to personalisation, where you can create custom phone cases or earbud cases.

-The best bit is the ‘Sacred Forest’, a Samsung x Tokyo TeamLab collaboration (they are the brains behind some of Tokyo’s best immersive experiences) – however, whilst most TeamLabs events are expensive, the Sacred Forest collab with Samsung is free, and you can catch dinosaurs and cute critters with your smartphone.
+The best bit used to be the ‘Sacred Forest’, a Samsung x Tokyo TeamLab collaboration (they are the brains behind some of Tokyo’s best immersive experiences) – however, this sadly closed down at the start of 2025.

-Queues can be quite big at Galaxy Harajuku especially for the customisation and Sacred Forest so allow at least an hour or two to visit – the coffee shop is a handy place to wait.
+Queues can be quite big at Galaxy Harajuku especially for the customisation lounge so allow at least an hour or two to visit – the coffee shop is a handy place to wait.

 You might like – Plan My Japan’s guide to the top Tokyo sumo wrestling things to do >